zuplo/docs/docs/conferences/conference-prize.md

 It's programmable and gitops enabled.
 We make it easy for you to ship better APIs that other developers love.

+The draw will be at 3:15pm (during the break) on October 19 - you'll need to be present to win your prize.

 [Home](https://zuplo.com) | [Docs](/docs) | [Blog](/blog) | [Follow Us](https://twitter.com/zuplo)

 ---